 Urban planning, also known as regional planning, town planning, city planning, or rural planning, is a technical and political process that is focused on the development and design of land use and the built environment, including air, water, and the infrastructure passing into and out of urban areas, such as transportation, communications, and distribution networks and their accessibility.
 Here we have discussed urban planning and the job description of architects and urban planners.
 Also, you can check below the top-recommended courses to learn urban planning.

-Urban planning encompasses the preparation of plans for and the regulation and management of towns, cities, and metropolitan regions.
+Urban planning encompasses preparing plans for and the regulation and management of towns, cities, and metropolitan regions.
 It attempts to organize socio-spatial relations across different scales of government and governance.

 Urban planning is a valuable force for city leaders to achieve sustainable development.
-It distributes economic development within a given territory to reach social objectives and creates a framework for collaboration between local governments, the private sector, and the public at large.
+It distributes economic development within a given territory to reach social objectives and creates a framework for collaboration between local governments, the private sector, and the public.

-An Urban Planner is a professional who is responsible for using land planning in order to develop communities, physical facilities, and accommodate population growth in counties, cities, towns, and metropolitan areas.
+An Urban Planner is a professional responsible for using land planning to develop communities, physical facilities and accommodate population growth in counties, cities, towns, and metropolitan areas.

 What does an urban planner do?